-- Talk to your healthcare provider about coming up with plans to support continuity of care for your student and make use of existing supports or those available through the university. - Make sure your student's immunizations are up to date.
-For more information, visit Dalhousie Student Health & Wellness Immunization Checklist. - Get familiar with services available on campus.
-Your student can access medical services and short-term counselling at Dalhousie, as well as social work and peer support services at King's. - Consider setting up private mental health services (such as counselling) before you arrive.
-Remember that many therapists and psychologists are licensed with the province they reside in, and your student may need to switch practitioners. - If your student takes ADHD medication, fill their prescription before you come.

-Once they arrive, Dalhousie Student Health & Wellness will require a copy of their psychoeducational assessment or a physician's letter to prescribe medication ADHD medication is a controlled substance in Nova Scotia.
-Your student will have to sign an agreement and get prescriptions from their doctor every thirty (30) days. - Through their membership in the King's Students' Union (KSU), students are automatically enrolled in a GreenShield health insurance plan.
-If you have equivalent coverage for your student, they can opt out through Dal Online from September 1 to September 19. - King's students pay a separate medical fee to Dalhousie for health services, so even if they opt out of the Greenshield insurance plan, they can access any services at Dalhousie Student Health and Wellness. - For campus safety announcements, campus closures, parking information, campus maps, and more, your student can download the DalSAFE app. - To stay up to date on health and wellness service information, your student can follow openstage follow openstage</a
+- If you think your student might benefit from counselling, consider setting up private mental health services before you arrive.
+Remember that many therapists and psychologists are licensed with the province they reside in, and your student may need to switch practitioners.
+The student health insurance plan has some coverage of counselling per school year, if private mental health services are helpful to you. - If your student takes any medication, fill their prescription before you come.
+If your student takes ADHD medication, there is extra planning required.
+Once they arrive, Dalhousie Student Health & Wellness will require a copy of their psychoeducational assessment or a physician's letter to prescribe medication - ADHD medication is a controlled substance in Nova Scotia.
+Your student will have to sign an agreement and get prescriptions from their doctor every thirty (30) days. - King's students pay a separate medical fee to Dalhousie for health services, so even if they opt out of the insurance plan, they can access any services at Dalhousie Student Health and Wellness. - For campus safety announcements, campus closures, parking information, campus maps, and more, your student can download the DalSAFE app. - To stay up to date on health and wellness service information, your student can follow @DalStudentHealth and @ukcpeersupport on Instagram.